ethersphere/ethswarm-nextjs/content/pages/grants.md

         title: Make an impact
         id: impact
         content: >-
-          Swarm grants support many interesting projects that are already building their products on top of Swarm.
-Swarm bounties extend the ecosystem with tooling and infrastructure.
+          Swarm grants offer support to numerous exciting projects that are already building on top of Swarm.
+Swarm bounties are utilised to facilitate the expansion of the ecosystem with improved tooling and infrastructure.
         ctas:
           - title: Apply for a grant
             href: 'https://grants.ethswarm.org/'